 Mackay now gathered what remained of his army at Raon Ruairidh House and considered establishing a redoubt there.
 Sending his severely injured nephew, Captain Robert Mackay, to gather as many officers and men as he could rally, Mackay initially intended to remain on the field until dawn with Hastings’ Regiment, the remains of Leven’s, and Weem’s highlanders, around 600 men in total.

-Writing to the Duke of Hamilton two days after the battle, Mackay praised those that had stuck by him: “…in short, there was no regement or troop with me, but behaved lyck the vilest cowards in nature, except Hastings and my Lord Levens, whom I most praise at such a degree, as I cannot but blame others, of whom I expected more”.
+Writing to the Duke of Hamilton two days after the battle, Mackay praised those who had stuck by him: “…in short, there was no regiment or troop with me, but behaved like the vilest cowards in nature, except Hastings and my Lord Levens, whom I most praise at such a degree, as I cannot but blame others, of whom I expected more”.

 The carnage on the Braes of Killiecrankie would have been horrific, with perhaps over 2000 men lying dead or dying.
 It certainly shocked even the most hardened of contemporaries.